 - We plan to start preparation of the timber processing project in the area of the city of Tommot this year.
 This is the Aldan district.
 Forestry in the region is underestimated (in Yakutia, anyway), and I believe that it will have a serious development, including with the participation of foreign investors.

 - Recently the Yakutia Development Corporation was established.
 What is this structure and how does it differ from the South Yakut Corporation?

-- The main task of the Development Corporation of the Republic of Sakha (Yakutia), which was registered in Yakutsk on 22 last December, is the preparation of new projects - the link in the development of the territory that is really weak.
-There are a lot of different proposals and directions in the region, but there are no projects.
-By the way, this applies to the entire Far East.
+- The main task of the Development Corporation of the Republic of Sakha (Yakutia), which was registered in Yakutsk on December 22 last year, is the preparation of new projects - that link in the development of the territory, which is really weak.
+There are many different kinds of practical proposals, directions in the region, but there are no projects.
+By the way, this also applies to the entire Far East.
 Recently Yu.
-P. Trutnev again spoke about the insufficient development of TOSED projects.
-The new Corporation will form new projects (and is already working on them) and not just “draw” business plans, but be engaged in development.
-And the South-Yakut Corporation is, in fact, the project office of a large integrated project.
-It will join the new development institute.
+P. Trutnev again spoke about the insufficient elaboration of the TASED projects.
+The new Corporation will form new projects (and is already working on them) and not just "draw" business plans, but will engage in development.
+And the South Yakutsk Corporation is, in fact, the project office of one large complex project.
+It will join the new development institution.

 - If you imagine that all the planned projects will be implemented, what kind of Yakutia you see in twenty years?

 In fact, I would like to be sure that people who will live in the region will be happy.
 They will be interested to live here, they will strive here.
 Any business begins with an image, some projects, actions, businesses are created from it, which will work for the benefit of people.